TheAssassin/mediaplayer-setup/Kodi/advancedsettings.xml.md

 # advancedsettings.xml

+The `advancedsettings.xml` file can be used to pre-configure the system.
+Its settings are not accessible from the GUI.

-Note: The advancedsettings.xml file does not exist by default.
+__Note:__ The `advancedsettings.xml` file does not exist by default.
 You have to create it first!

 ## Disabling the Kodi splash